xcollantes/amazon_camel/README.md

 Show price trends from CamelCamelCamel.

 This is an experimental API personal project.
+I DO NOT MAKE REVENUE ON THIS.